cloud-agnost/agnost-gitops/README.md

 For how to install, set up and use Agnost please refer to its [documentation](https://agnost.dev).
 Alternatively, you can also have a look to [Agnost Helm chart](https://github.com/cloud-agnost/agnost-gitops-charts).

-In short, you need to have an up and running Kuberntes cluster with at least 4CPUs and 8GB of memory and install the Agnost Helm Chart to this cluster.
+In short, you need to have an up and running Kubernetes cluster with at least 4CPUs and 8GB of memory and install the Agnost Helm Chart to this cluster.

 ## Want to Contribute